Murder of Phylicia Barnes: Suspect named

 On April 25, 2012, Michael Johnson, the ex-boyfriend of Barnes' half sister, was arrested after fleeing from police, in connection with the disappearance and murder.
 At the time, police did not release details on the connection between Johnson and Barnes; only that Johnson was the last to see Barnes alive.

 At a hearing on April 27 was the first time details of the murder became public.
-Assistant State's Attorney Lisa Goldberg testified at a hearing that Johnson asphyxiated Barnes at her sister's apartment, and then carried her body out of the apartment in a 35-gallon plastic tub.
+Assistant State's Attorney Lisa Goldberg asserted at a hearing that Johnson asphyxiated Barnes at her sister's apartment, and then carried her body out of the apartment in a 35-gallon plastic tub.
 He was reportedly seen sweating and struggling to move the container.

 No motive for the murder was presented at the hearing.
 But it was reported that Johnson had just broken up with Barnes's sister.
 He was reported to have been using the tub that he was alleged to have carried out the body in to remove his belongings from her apartment.
 The tub has not been recovered.

 It had been reported that during the visit, Johnson had made Barnes feel uncomfortable.
 He had exchanged 500 phone calls and text messages with Barnes and considered her his 'little sister.'.